 LinkedIn has a heap of targeting options, ranging from industry, company size, job title, age, gender, seniority and more.
 The more defined your targeting is, the more likely your campaigns will succeed.
 A good example for IT efficiency software would be to target the IT industry, company size 50+ employees and job roles such as Head of IT and IT director as these positions are likely to be the decision makers.

-Of course it’s not always top level that you should target.
+Of course, it’s not always the top level that you should target.
 There will always be occasions where key influencers are lower in seniority, which brings us back to why it’s so important to know exactly who your audience is.

 Step 3: Make your content relevant

 Running generic campaigns can bring success, however running targeted campaigns that talk about topics directly related to the job role or sector you’re targeting will see far better results.
 Supply internet for a wide range of festivals and events and you want to run a campaign to corporate event managers?
 Create a post that talks about why your service is the best for corporate events.
 There’s no need to talk about other types of events as these won’t be relevant to the audience you’re targeting and will decrease the chances of someone clicking.

 Step 4: Make your posts engaging

 Try to keep your campaign posts short and punchy (approx 25 words).
 This is for two reasons – 1) less people will read through a really long post and 2) LinkedIn cuts posts off with a ‘read more…’ link so if your point isn’t made before this cut off then it’s unlikely to be seen at all.
 According to Buffer, on average, posts that contain images lead to 98% higher comment rate and posts with videos achieve twice as many actions (likes, shares, and comments) and a 75% higher share rate.